 I am preparing lives that will go out from the classroom, reach out to the community, and stand out in the world. - ESD Manifesto

-Specific definitions for global competence vary considerably in their scope and emphases; however, they generally share a set of common themes.
-As with most 21st century skills or outcomes, global competence begins with a (1) foundation of knowledge and awareness, coupled with (2) appropriate skills, that develops into (3) understanding and appreciation, and leads to (4) a disposition to act on significant global issues.
+Specific definitions for global competency vary considerably in their scope and emphases; however, they generally share a set of common themes.
+As with most 21st century skills or outcomes, global competency begins with a (1) foundation of knowledge and awareness, coupled with (2) appropriate skills, that develops into (3) understanding and appreciation, and leads to (4) a disposition to act on significant global issues.